 His classic style has no weaknesses, which is very impressive!
-But what continues to stun us, is his ability to always make a comeback.
-He can still hit a powerful shot, swing a one-handed backhand and play with a calm head.
+But what continues to stun us is his ability to always make a comeback.
+He can still hit a powerful shot, swing a one-handed backhand, and play with a calm head.

 Roger, What’s Your Secret?

 It takes a lot to keep up a serve-smashing reputation on the court.
 Especially when you’re sitting with about 20 grand slam titles and have no major injuries.
 Despite his back pain troubles, he is the most consistent tennis player yet.
-His coach, Pierre Paganini says this is because he always maintains an excellent fitness level, attitude and technique to execute each hit.
+His coach, Pierre Paganini says this is because he always maintains an excellent fitness level, attitude, and technique to execute each hit.

 There’s no doubt that everyone’s genetics differ.
 However, good genetics is not the core reason for Roger’s tennis successes.
 His coach says he is not simply a natural athlete, but rather a determined hard worker.

-A quote by Roger’s coach, Pierre:
+A quote from Roger’s coach, Pierre:

 “Having a potential is one thing, but to express it for 70 matches a year is something else.
 Saying he is naturally gifted that way would be like watching a ballet and admiring its beauty, but forgetting the hard work put behind it.”

 And we agree 100% with him!
 In order for you to stay healthy and fit for a lifetime, you need to dedicate yourself to a lifestyle that works towards those goals.
-You cannot use an excuse which says, “it’s just bad genes.”
+You cannot use an excuse that says, “it’s just bad genes.”

 Being a champion tennis player does not make you a sprinter, a marathon runner nor a shot-put thrower.
-If you want to perform your best on the court, you need to maximise your skills in all these areas.
+If you want to perform your best on the court, you need to maximize your skills in all these areas.
 This is something we can use as inspiration in our own health journeys.
 Perhaps, instead of focusing solely on cutting out sugar or running in the morning, let’s try to hone in on all aspects of our lives.
-That means a clean diet, a well-rounded workout program and some soul-searching time.
+That means a clean diet, a well-rounded workout program, and some soul-searching time.

 Roger Federer’s Life-Long Program

-Of course, as you age your workout routine will need to change.
+Of course, as you age, your workout routine will need to change.
 An 18-year-old athlete will have a completely different workout program to a 35-year-old athlete.
-When you’re young it’s all about getting super strong and when you’re older it’s more about getting prepared and perfecting your skill for the next big event.
+When you’re young it’s all about getting super strong and when you’re older it’s more about getting prepared and perfecting your skills for the next big event.
 Although Roger’s program has changed in its processes over the years, he has always remained consistent.
 That is his secret!

-WorkoutTrends.Com suggests that beginner athletes should focus their workout plan on dynamic stretching, weightlifting, cardio work, plyometrics and static stretches for explosive power.
+WorkoutTrends.Com suggests that beginner athletes should focus their workout plan on dynamic stretching, weightlifting, cardio work, plyometrics, and static stretches for explosive power.
 Federer trains this way and now uses this program to target specific muscles and joints that are continuously under put stress

-Reportedly, Roger likes lifting weights, but hates push-ups.
+Reportedly, Roger likes lifting weights but hates push-ups.
 Don’t get your hopes up, because his coach, Pierre still makes him do them!